 When you are happy with your author bio, switch over to the Text Editor and copy everything to your clipboard …

-Click the Update Profile button to save your changes …
+Click Update Profile to save your changes …

 To learn more about editing your profile settings, see this tutorial: How To Edit Your WordPress User Profile

-WordPress HTML lets you add custom HTML to both the post and page body and head sections.
+WordPress HTML allows you to add custom HTML to both the page and post body and head sections.

-WordPress HTML – Plugin For WP.
+WordPress HTML.
 (Screenshot source: plugin website)

 Here’s another free WordPress plugin you can use …

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.
+Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your WordPress posts.

-Raw HTML.
+Raw HTML – Plugin For WP.
 (Screenshot source: plugin website)

 Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Editor.

-You can see the problem by switching over to the Text Tab …
+You can see what is causing the problem if you switch over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).